linagora/james-project/src/site/markdown/server/manage-guice-distributed-james.md

 #### Enable Deleted Messages Vault by configuring Pre Deletion Hooks

 You need to configure this hook in [listeners.xml](https://github.com/apache/james-project/blob/master/dockerfiles/run/guice/cassandra-rabbitmq/destination/conf/listeners.xml) configuration file.
-More details about configuration & example is at [Pre Deletion Hook Configuration](http://james.apache.org/server/config-listeners.html)
+More details about configuration & example can be found at [Pre Deletion Hook Configuration](http://james.apache.org/server/config-listeners.html)

 #### Configuring the retention time for the Deleted Messages Vault